Roasted Cornish hens or “game hens” are small poultry that is easily baked to crispy perfection— they are truly delicious!

 • Preheat oven to 450°F.

-• Toss vegetables with 1 tablespoon olive oil and season with salt & pepper to taste (add extra herbs if you'd like).
+• If using, toss the vegetables with 1 tablespoon olive oil and season with salt & pepper to taste.
+Place in the bottom of a 9×13-inch baking dish or rimmed baking sheet.

-• Combine the remaining 2 tablespoons olive oil and herbs in a small bowl.
-Brush hens with olive oil mixture.
+• In a small bowl, combine the remaining 2 tablespoons of olive oil with kosher salt, rosemary, lemon zest, pepper, thyme, and garlic powder.
+Brush hens with the olive oil mixture.
 Twist wings to tuck under the bird.
+Tie legs together with twine if desired.

-• Bake 55-65 minutes or just until hens reach 165°F with a thermometer and vegetables are tender.
-(Ensure the thermometer does not touch the bone.)
+• Bake for 55 to 65 minutes or until the hens reach 165°F* with a thermometer.
+Ensure the thermometer does not touch the bone.

-• Remove from the oven and loosely tent with foil for 10 minutes before cutting.
+• Transfer the hens to a serving plate and loosely tent with foil for 10 minutes.

-• Cut hens in half using kitchen scissors and serve.
+• Cut hens in half using kitchen scissors and serve with the vegetables.

 Nutrition Information